-This elegant coffee bar is counterintuitive in a few senses: it is somehow welcomingly austere; a space of serenity yards from one of the busiest central roads in London; and among exactingly considered filter and dinky it serves one of the most satisfyingly trashy iced coffees in the city.
-A blended, silky, luxurious iced cappuccino with a dusting of cocoa powder, it’s rich and satisfying, everything an iced latte should be.
+This elegant coffee bar is counterintuitive in a few senses: It is somehow welcomingly austere; it offers a space of serenity yards from one of the busiest central roads in London; and among exactingly considered filter and dinky, custardy kashi, it serves one of the most satisfyingly trashy iced coffees in the city.
+A blended, silky, luxurious iced cappuccino with a dusting of cocoa powder, it’s rich and satisfying, everything an iced latte should be but rarely is.

 Greek iced coffees are some of the most satisfying around, long-blended for luscious texture, beautiful in their visual contrast, and mixable to the drinker’s preferred taste — either balanced and pale brown, or revelling in the change from rich espresso to soft foam.
 Catalyst, a place of hallowed sandwiches and superb snacks, is where to go in London.

 Prufrock takes the refreshing, fruity qualities of iced filter coffee and dials them up with hibiscus, blueberry, and grape for a seasonal “Summer Breeze” special; offers Square Mile Coffee co-founder and current co-owner James Hoffmann’s meticulously researched “ultimate” affogato; and concocts a frankly evil sour cherry and vanilla slushie for those not in search of coffee.
-For those want to drink their coffee and eat it, consider the espresso ice cream brioche.
+For those who want to drink their coffee and eat it, consider the espresso ice cream brioche.
 Keep an eye on the menu, as these specials will make an appearance from mid-April.

 London EC4N 4SJ, UK

 This is the baller selection on the list, for those people who have had entirely enough of iced filter, iced lattes, and all things drinkable, and just want to skip to cold coffee’s final form.
-A vanilla ice cream, infused with coffee from Origin and dusted with chocolate powder, Rosslyn’s espresso soft serve isn’t really an iced coffee, but it’s still the star of cold caffeine spring and summer.
+A vanilla ice cream from Happy Endings, infused with coffee from Origin and dusted with chocolate powder, Rosslyn’s espresso soft serve isn’t really an iced coffee, but it’s still the star of cold caffeine spring and summer.
 Find it at the original beginning 28 March, and London Wall the following week.

-As much as speciality coffee shops might enjoy ragging on the likes of Starbucks for ruinous coffee, too sweet drinks, and a penchant for suing shops that want to make similar things, an austere, too bitter iced latte isn’t hitting anyone’s spot.
-Dark Arts knows this, and has a collection of drinks ...
-Inspired ...
-By the Seattle coffee monolith on all summer, including an orange mocha shake which goes by Graham.
+As much as speciality coffee shops might enjoy ragging on the likes of Starbucks for ruinous coffee, too-sweet drinks, and a penchant for suing shops that want to make similar things, an austere, too-bitter iced latte isn’t hitting anyone’s spot.
+Dark Arts knows this, and has a collection of drinks ... inspired ... by the Seattle coffee monolith in its regular rotation.